Spiking Neural Networks Need High Frequency Information: Conclusion

 \section{Conclusion}

-This work challenges the prevailing assumption that binary activation constraints are the primary cause of Spiking Transformers' performance gap.
-Through theoretical analysis and empirical validation, we demonstrate for the first time that spiking neurons inherently function as low-pass filters at the network level, resulting in the rapid attenuation of high-frequency components that critically degrade feature representation.
-To restore high-frequency signals, we design Max-Former with two key modifications: (1) additional Max-Pooling in patch embedding, and (2) lightweight Depth-Wise Convolution replacing early-stage self-attention for preserving local details.
-These frequency-enhancing designs enable Max-Former (63.99M parameters) to achieve 82.39\% top-1 accuracy on ImageNet, representing a +7.58\% improvement over Spikformer (74.81\%, 66.34M parameters) while reducing energy consumption by 30\% at a comparable model size.
-We believe this simple yet effective solution will motivate future research to explore the unique properties of spiking neural networks, beyond the established practices in standard deep learning paradigms.
+This work challenges the prevailing assumption that binary activation constraints are the primary cause of SNNs' performance gap.
+Through theoretical analysis and empirical validation, we demonstrate for the first time that spiking neurons inherently function as low-pass filters at the network level, resulting in the rapid attenuation of high-frequency components that critically degrade feature representation. \textbf{We demonstrate that high‑frequency information is crucial for effective spiking computation}: Max‑Former (63.99M parameters) achieves 82.39\% top‑1 accuracy on ImageNet, outperforming Spikformer (74.81\%, 66.34M parameters) by +7.58\%, while reducing energy consumption by 30\% at a comparable model size; Max‑ResNet‑18 further achieves state‑of‑the‑art performance among convolutional baselines -- 97.17\% on CIFAR‑10 and 83.06\% on CIFAR‑100. \textbf{Notably, all these improvements are achieved through extremely simple modifications, even slightly reducing the overall model size.} We believe this simple yet effective solution will motivate future research to explore the unique properties of SNNs, beyond the established practices in ANN studies.